 Fiduciary Funds Fiduciary funds reporting focuses on net position and changes in net position.
-The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
-Trust funds are used to account for assets held by the School District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the School District's own programs.
-Agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
+The fiduciary fund category is split into four classifications: Pension (and other employee benefit) trust funds, investment trust funds, Private-purpose trust funds and Custodial funds.
+The School District has one Fiduciary Fund